2020-01-13 Jean-Pierre Höhmann <jean-pierre.hoehmann@netknights.it>

 from privacyidea.lib.decorators import check_token_locked

-from privacyidea.lib.error import ParameterError, EnrollmentError, PolicyError
+from privacyidea.lib.error import ParameterError, EnrollmentError, PolicyError, Error

 from privacyidea.lib.token import get_tokens

-from privacyidea.lib.tokenclass import TokenClass, CLIENTMODE, ROLLOUTSTATE
+from privacyidea.lib.tokenclass import TokenClass, ClientMode, RolloutState

-from privacyidea.lib.tokens.webauthn import (COSE_ALGORITHM, webauthn_b64_encode, WebAuthnRegistrationResponse,
+from privacyidea.lib.tokens.webauthn import (CoseAlgorithm, webauthn_b64_encode, webauthn_b64_decode, TRANSPORTS,

-WebAuthnAssertionResponse, AuthenticationRejectedException,
+WebAuthnUser, AuthenticationRejectedException,

 from privacyidea.lib.user import User